cheater/articles/first-haskell-script.md

 	            line <- I.hGetLine conf
 	            rest <- parseConf conf
 	            return (line:rest)
-Let's also make *start* work with the thing:
+Let's also make *start* use the thing:
 	start conf = do
 	-- Initializes the program
 	    I.hSeek conf I.AbsoluteSeek 0
 	    friends <- parseConf conf
 	    print friends
 	    loop friends conf
 That works!
-Let's go back to hacking *loop*: now we just need to write to the handle and we should be good.
+Let's go back to hacking *loop*: we just need to write to the handle and we should be good.
 	loop friends conf = do
 	-- Loops the whole thing.
 	    I.hSeek conf I.SeekFromEnd 0